-Situati on Maximum amount for reimbursement
+Situation Maximum amount for reimbursement

 a) Buying a house at the new Legal fees and land agent's commission combined total

-location; or of - \$11,000
+location ; or of - \$11,000

 b) Building and occupying a house

-at the new location; and
+ew location; and

-c) Selling a house at the former
+a house at the former

-location.
+location -

 a) Selling a house at the former Legal fees - \$950

-, location; but Land agent's commission - \$6,300
+location Land agent's commission - \$6,300

-b) not buying a house.
+ing a house.

+,

-a) Buying or building and Legal fees - \$4000
+or building and Legal fees - \$4000

-occupying a house at the new
+ng a house at the new

+location

-b) location; but not selling a house at the former
+ng a house at the former

-0) location.
+location

-a) Selling land and/or a house at Legal fees and land agent's commission combined total
+and and/or a house at Legal fees and land agent's commission combined total

-location A; and of - \$3,800
+location of - \$3,800

-b) Purchasing land at the new , ,
+sing land at the new

-location B with the intention of
+B with the intention of

-building; and
+building

-c) Transferring again (to location
+rring again (to location

-C) before the house is built; and
+re the house is built; and

-d) The land at location B is
+d at location B is

-subsequently sold.
+subsequ uently sold.

-a) A house or land has not been Legal fees - \$500
+a) A house e or land has not been Legal fees - \$500

-previously owned at the Land agent's commission - \$2000
+sly owned at the Land agent's commission - \$2000

-teacher's original location A;
+'s original location A;

 and

 b) Land is bought at a new location

 B; and

-c) The employee transfers again to
+c) The em ployee transfers again to

-1 a new location C before building
+a new lo ocation C before building

-at location B is complete; and
+at locati on B is complete; and